idc9/FalseConfidence/README.md

 # An exposition of the false confidence theorem

-The code in this directory can be run to reproduce the results of (Carmichael and Williams, 2018).
+The code in this directory can be run to reproduce the results of [(Carmichael and Williams, 2018)](https://arxiv.org/pdf/1807.06217.pdf).
 Before running the below R scripts make sure the libraries listed in requirements.txt are installed (e.g. run `Rscript install_requirements` from the command line).
 The scripts below assume the code/ is the current working directory.

+The arxiv submission of the paper can be found here: [https://arxiv.org/pdf/1807.06217.pdf](https://arxiv.org/pdf/1807.06217.pdf).

 ## Section 2 (Main ideas)